ljmarinscull/postapp/README.md

 # postapp
-## Tap on any contact of the list of contacts to edit it.
+## Tap on any contact of the list of contacts to edit.
-## Long press on any Contact to delete it.
+## Long press on any contact of the list of contacts to delete.